Epistemic democracy: Historical background

-Procedure-Independent Standards
+Procedure-independent standards

 Contemporary work in epistemic democracy can be broadly separated into two general categories.
 The first is more foundationalist work concerned with determining the importance and role of independent standards of correctness in any justification of democracy.
 Such work is therefore concerned with showing why a consideration of such standards is necessary and how best to incorporate them into a democratic theory.
-The second category, considered in following sections, is work focused on the more practical task of showing why democratic institutions can in fact track these independent standards, or why we should have confidence that they will make better decisions than non-democratic alternatives.
+The second category is work focused on the more practical task of showing why democratic institutions can in fact track these independent standards, or why people should have confidence that they will make better decisions than non-democratic alternatives.

-In contemporary debates David Estlund is often credited with offering the most developed defence of the importance of procedure-independent standards to the justification of democracy.
+David Estlund provides a defence of the importance of procedure-independent standards to the justification of democracy.
 Estlund argues that most defences of democracy either implicitly assume such standards or remain too weak to justify democratic rule.
-One of his most influential arguments is that if we were to care only for issues of procedural fairness, then we should be as happy with deciding political issues through the flip of a coin as we are through democratic procedures of majority rule.
+One of his arguments is that if people were to care only for issues of procedural fairness, then they should be as happy with deciding political issues through the flip of a coin as they are through democratic procedures of majority rule.
 A random procedure, such as a coin flip or the roll of a dice, gives equal weight to the preferences of citizens and would therefore appear to be as procedurally fair as a democratic vote.
-Estlund therefore argues that if we prefer a democratic vote to a purely random decision, then it must be because we expect it to make the correct decisions with greater reliability than chance.
+Estlund therefore argues that if a democratic vote is preferable to a purely random decision, then it must be because of the expectation that it will make the correct decisions with greater reliability than chance.

-Estlund is careful to distinguish his epistemic view from what he calls a ‘correctness theory’ of democracy, however.
+Estlund is careful to distinguish his epistemic view from what he calls a 'correctness theory' of democracy.
 According to this theory, a political decision would be legitimate only in the case where it is correct.
 Any democratic decision which happened to be incorrect would therefore be illegitimate.
 Instead of a correctness theory, Estlund claims that epistemic democrats can see democracy as legitimate because of its ability to produce good decisions over time.